NielsLeenheer/ReceiptPrinterEncoder/documentation/configuration.md

 });
 ```

-To get a complete list of supported printers, you can call the `printerModels` static property:
+To get a complete list of supported printers, you can look at the `printerModels` static property:

 ```js
 console.log(ReceiptPrinterEncoder.printerModels);